Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-export-rules.md

 ### Features

 ✅ Export name validation. <br>
-✅ Inheriting the file name as the export name (With the option of adding your own prefixes/suffixes or changing the case).<br>
+✅ Inheriting the file name as the export name (Option of adding your own prefixes/suffixes or changing the case).<br>
 ✅ Deleting parts of a file name. <br>
 ✅ Regex validation<br>
 ✅ Build in case validation.<br>